clayford/bme/README.md

 # bme

-This package contains data files for the book [Biostatistical Methods in Epidemiology](http://www.wiley.com/WileyCDA/WileyTitle/productCd-EHEP002366.html), by Stephen C. Newman, Wiley-Interscience (2001)
+This package contains functions and data files for the book [Biostatistical Methods in Epidemiology](http://www.wiley.com/WileyCDA/WileyTitle/productCd-EHEP002366.html), by Stephen C. Newman, Wiley-Interscience (2001)

+It is a work in progress.

 ## Installation